dr2chase/bent/README.md

   Repo = "gonum.org/v1/gonum/graph/topo/"
   Tests = "Test"
   Benchmarks = "Benchmark(TarjanSCCGnp_1000_half|TarjanSCCGnp_10_tenth)"
+  # NotSandboxed = true # uncomment if cannot be run in a Docker container
   # Disabled = true # uncomment to disable benchmark
 ```
 Here, `Name` is a short name, `Repo` is where the `go get` will find the benchmark, and `Tests` and `Benchmarks` and the